 BY: T. Franklin Murphy | December 2018

-All-or Nothing thinking that is pervasive damages our ability to relate to others and suppresses efforts to improve.
+All-or-nothing thinking that is pervasive damages our ability to relate to others and suppresses our efforts to improve.

 Absolute terms to describe our experience, expectations, or others impacts our moods, magnifying sways and increasing menacing anxieties and depressions.
 Life is malleable—not of sharp and unforgiving ledges.
 But here’s a dirty little secret, since absolute thinking has been scientifically shown to be correlated to anxiety and depression, we assumed the thinking caused the emotional maladies.
 The assumption is wrong.
 “Many roads lead to Rome” in terms of depression and anxiety.
 (Skinner, 2018) The neuro-chemical-environmental complexity converge and create unpleasant states.
 Those states then impact thoughts which further aggravate well-being.
 Our use of absolute terms still can serve as markers, drawing attention to emotional deviations that are interrupting our lives.

 Absolutism is nothing new, these mindsets have plagued humanity throughout time.
 The greatest human tragedies of murder and war often sprung from evil absolute power regimes, unchecked through healthy balances of power.
 Absolutism infects more than governments; it also can wreak havoc in our own lives.